Intertwining relations for diffusions in manifolds and applications to functional inequalities: Deformed parallel transport and Commutation

 where

-stands for the covariant derivative of~$W_t(x)v$ and the operator $\MM^*$ is a section of~$TM\otimes T^* M$ defined by Theorem $2.1$ in \cite{ACT} shows that $W_t(x)v$ can be seen as the spatial derivative of a flow of the diffusion with generator $L$, obtained from $X_t(x)$ by parallel coupling.
-In some way, the processes $X_t(x)$ and $W_t(x)$ are intertwined.

-Alternatively, the deformed parallel translation can be seen as a diffusion. \begin{prop} The deformed parallel translation over $X_t(x)$ is a diffusion on the tangent bundle with generator on $1$-forms
+stands for the covariant derivative of~$W_tv$ and the operator $\MM^*$ is a section of ~$\End(TM)$ defined by Its adjoint operator, a section of $\End(T^*M)$ is denoted $\MM$.
+Remarks that both translations ~$\sslash_t$ and $W_t$ depend on the initial point $x$ but we avoid any reference to it when it is obvious.
+As an alternative definition or a major property, Theorem $2.1$ in \cite{ACT} shows that for all $x\in M$ and $v\in T_x M$, $W_tv$ is the spatial derivative of a flow of the diffusion with generator $L$, obtained from $X_t^x$ by parallel coupling.
+In some way, the processes $X_t^x$ and $W_t$ are intertwined.
+As the parallel translation, the deformed parallel translation can be seen as a diffusion on the tangent bundle. \begin{prop} The generator on $1$-forms of the deformed parallel translation is given by :

 \end{prop}